marrobi/PartsUnlimitedMRP/docs/HOL_Docker_Deploy_ACR_ACS/README.md

 **Step 2.** Deploy cluster running Docker Swarm

 > [!TIP]
 > When you create a cluster, specify a globally unique top-level domain name, containing only letters and numbers.
-The registry name in the examples is `my-cluster`, but substitute a unique, lower case, name of your own.
+The domain name in the examples is `my-cluster`, but substitute a unique, lower case, name of your own.
 >
+>
+The following command uses the option ```--generate-ssh-keys```, this will use an existing SSH key within your profile, or if a key doesnt exist create a new one.
+This private key will be used later in the deployment process.
+If you do not want to use an existing private key please create and specify a new key using ```--ssh-key-value```.
 >

 ```azurecli